 Furnace vs Heat Pump: Best Choice for a London, Ontario Home in 2025

 Deciding between furnace vs heat pump for your London Ontario home?
-Compare pros cons costs efficiency in Canadian winters 2025, gas furnace vs cold climate heat pump reliability at -20°C, hybrid options rebates long term savings.
-Hawana HVAC Solutions helps choose the right system for Southwestern Ontario.
+Compare pros cons costs efficiency in Canadian winters 2025

 With rising energy costs and environmental concerns, Ontario homeowners are debating furnace vs heat pump for their London home.
 This guide compares gas furnace vs cold climate heat pump pros cons, costs, efficiency, reliability in -20°C Canadian winters, hybrid options, rebates, and long term savings.
-Hawana HVAC Solutions provides expert insights to help you select the best heating system for Southwestern Ontario's climate in 2025, ensuring comfort, affordability, and sustainability.
+Hawana HVAC Solutions provides expert insights to help you select the best heating system for Southwestern Ontario's climate in 2025.

 | Aspect | Gas Furnace | Heat Pump | Hybrid |